fbpx ...

 For business presentations, live video is used by 55% of companies.

-For live, exclusive, or on-demand video from their preferred presenter, 45% of audiences are willing to pay.
+For live, exclusive, or on-demand videos from their preferred presenter, 45% of audiences are willing to pay.

 54% of consumers would like to see more video content made by the brands they support